eyas-ranjous/dom-to-model/README.md

 ```

 ## Model Collection Map
-defines a model collection map by using the same schema of a list prop combined with the model map schema.
+defines a model collection map by using the same schema of a list prop combined with the model map.

 ##### Schema
 ```json